 [ht] image [fig:sextest]

 Comparison of the within to between Procrustes distances of the digitization replicates gives an approximate estimate of the error between distinct groupings (Table [tab:repres]).
 The ratio of the average within-individual distance to the average distance between individuals for the replicated datasets is 1.11; this indicates that the grouping is slightly counter-intuitive to the data.
-This value provides a baseline by which to understand how distinct the groupings are, where other ratios are compared to the correction ratio 1.111.
+This value also provides a baseline by which to understand how distinct the groupings are, where other ratios are compared to the correction ratio 1.111.

 The results from the seven species and Trachemys datasets indicate that both of these classification schemes are more recognizable than not given our estimate of digitization error (Table [tab:repres]).
-In contrast, the different E. marmorata classification schemes appear to be barely be distinct, with their within:between ratios being approximate 1 which indicates that the differences between groupings are approximately as different as any two random individuals are (Table [tab:repres]).
+In contrast, the different E. marmorata classification schemes appear to be barely be distinct, with their within:between ratios aprroximating 1.
+This indicates that the magnitude of the differences between groupings is approximately the same as the difference as any two random individuals (Table [tab:repres]).